functionless/functionless/website/docs/getting-started/setup.md

 Default output format [None]:
 ```

-After configuring AWS, you can verify your configuration by running `aws sts get-caller-identity` again and verifying the output matches the expected output from above.
+After configuring AWS, you can verify your configuration by running `aws sts get-caller-identity` again and checking the output matches the expected output from above.

 ## Bootstrap CDK